How to Understand Cancer Genes and Your Family Risk

 - If you or any close family member was diagnosed with cancer at a younger-than-expected age or with a rare cancer such as male breast cancer.

-- If any close family member has already undergone genetic testing that indicates a genetic mutation linked to a hereditary cancer syndrome.
+- If any close family member has already undergone genetic testing and is positive for a genetic mutation linked to a hereditary cancer syndrome.

 - If you experience clinical features that indicate an increased risk of a hereditary cancer syndrome.
 For example, if multiple colon polyps are discovered during a colonoscopy.